slatedocs/slate/source/includes/azure/_public_ip_addresses.md

 ------- | -----------
 `sku`  <br /> *string* | The sku of the public IP.
 Possible values: `BASIC`, `STANDARD`.
 Default value is `BASIC`.
 `allocationMethod` <br/>*string* | Allocation method of the public IP address.
 Possible values: `DYNAMIC`, `STATIC`.
 Default value is `DYNAMIC` for SKU `BASIC`, and `STATIC` for SKU `STANDARD`.
 `idleTimeout` <br/>*integer* | The number of minutes for the idleTimeout.
-I can be between 4 and 30 minutes.
+It can be between 4 and 30 minutes.
 Default value is 4 minutes.
 `domainName` <br/>*string* | The subdomain part of the fqdn.